Team-WHITE-Ohjelmistoprojekti-2/shoppinglist-frontend/README.md

 This is the frontend application for the shoppinglist project.
 It is developed with JavaScript, React and Vite.
 We also have support for Docker and Docker Compose.

-Run locally in development mode
+Run locally in development mode.

 ```bash
 cd shoppinglist-frontend